LOADING ...

 The that comes to mind for me

-is Ry classic Buena Vista Social Club album
+is Ry Cooder's classic Vista Social Club album

 It was never to happen

-The original of having great musicians from Mali
+The original idea of having musicians from Mali

-travel to Cuba and the Afro Cuban roots of Carribean music
+travel to and validate the Afro Cuban roots of Carribean music

-Turned into a tropical trainwreck, it is all wonderfully
+Turned into a tropical trainwreck, it is all documented

 in the film by the name

-When It was and had reached amazing critical and financial
+When It was finished and had reached amazing and financial

 Ry says in the segment of the film,

-quote, you never know the public is gonna buy
+quote, you know what the public is gonna buy

 I certainly even know if the public would ever hear anything

-Well thanks to a lot of luck, we dug it up, dusted it off and are
+Well thanks to a lot of luck, we have dug it up, it off and are

 about to out